-Seamus Haji, a dashing Capricorn of Irish-Indian descent (that explains the name then!), is one of the UKs most influential and internationally acclaimed Dance Music remixer/producer/DJs.
-He kicked off the new decade in fine style with No 1 UK Club Chart “Good Times” – his Chic remake alongside Mark Knight and Funkagenda as well as a few priority major label remixes for the likes of Estelle, Jamiroquai, Lock Essiene and Hurts and the release of his Big Love compilation.
+Seamus Haji, of Irish-Indian descent (that explains the name then!), is one of the UKs most influential and internationally acclaimed Dance Music remixer/producer/DJs.
+He kicked off the new decade in fine style with No 1 UK Club Chart “Good Times” – his Chic remake alongside Mark Knight and Funkagenda as well as priority major label remixes for the likes of Estelle, Jamiroquai, Lock Essiene and Hurts and his Big Love compilation.

 Best known latterly for his hit remake of “Last Night A DJ Saved My Life” which was Top 15 in the UK National Chart and of course that remix of Booty Luv’s “Boogie 2Nite” which peaked at number 2, he unwittingly spawned the electro house sound which went on to become ubiquitous, often imitated but arguably never bettered.

 His remixes retain a mark of quality, signature chords exuding warmth, and always respecting the vocal whether it be R&B royalty such as Rihanna, Mariah Carey, Brandy; indie/rock/pop such as Ting Tings, Moby, Just Jack, Mika or straight-up dance such as Calvin Harris, Axwell, Roisin Murphy.

 His own productions (including those alongside sometime partner Paul Emanuel) are well-known global dancefloor staples from ‘Weekend’ to ‘Take Me Away’ and his collaborations with Kaskade and up&coming French producer Romain Curtis being signed to label heavy weights Ultra and Strictly Rhythm respectively.